shelkeniteesh/shelkeniteesh/README.md

 - 👋 Hi, I’m @shelkeniteesh
 - 👀 I’m interested in systems design
-- 🌱 I’m currently learning distributed systems and basic of system design
+- 🌱 I’m currently learning distributed systems and basics of system design
 - 💞️ I’m looking to collaborate on computing systems models
 - 📫 How to reach me ? ...
 No, thank you!
 I'm learning something new.